StormCreative/frontend-styleguide/css.md

 ##### *Sprites*

-To reduce file size and increase speed we use sprites which are a combination of all background images across the site in one main image / file.
-The main setup is to create a fireworks file for a normal sprite and a retina sprite.
-We save these in a folder held within our images folder called `_source` and saved as a fireworks .png file as `sprite` and `sprite@2x`.
-We can now import our background images into each file and make sure we leave at least a pixel spacing between each image and exporting them as `sprite.png` and `sprite_2x.png` (_2x tells us that this is our retina sprite image so we need to make sure its saved in our retina folder).

-Now we have set up the structure for our sprite we need to now use the mixin created which will ask us to provide the co-ordinates of where our image we want to show is in relation to our sprite.
-We do this by running this line of code within the class we want to add the background image... `@include sprite(-x -y);` This will then pick up the co-ordinates for our image.
-We also need to make sure that within the variables file we change the width of that variable to the size of our sprite.png image file.
+Sprites are used to group multiple images into one mapped file.
+This will store all background images in one safe file which will help compress the file size and can speed up browser processing.
+To find out how to use the sprite within a project please read the [sprite manual](sprite_manual.md) which is also found within this series of documents for the Frontend styleguide.

 ##### *Retina*

 Retina display devices are becoming more apparent so when we look at our images on these devices they look a little pixelated and not as sharp as they should be.
-To do this we can either use the sprite for our background images as mentioned [above](css.md#sprites) or we can apply our retina mixin to a class (mainly for header backgrounds as they are not in our sprites) like so:
+To do this we can either use the sprite for our background images or we can apply our retina mixin to a class (mainly for header backgrounds as they are not in our sprites) like so:

 ```scss